sergcms/home_cleaning/README.md

 5. For queues or jobs write command (php artisan queue:work) or (php artisan horizon)

+6. For create user of dashboard, write in console php artisan create:user

-6. /dashboard - for see orders
+7. /dashboard - for see orders